TMTS syndrome is the number one cause of running injuries worldwide and you’ve probably never heard of it…

 So what’s the BEST tactic to help you avoid TMTS Syndrome and potential injury? = PATIENCE

 - Always make changes to your running GRADUALLY and in a measured way – being mindful of the fact that your engine can out perform your chassis.
-Especially in the early stages of training or after a long break (illness/injury).
+Especially in the early stages of training or after a long break (due to illness/injury or general apathy).

 - Make sure you warm-up before EVERY run